Johnny1111111/Java/README.md

 8. A feature that detects when the game is over and announces the winner of a game.(Done.
 Checked on Nov.26.2022)

+# Sprint 3: Match
+1. A “dice <int> <int>” command which cause the subsequent dice roll to equal the given numbers.
+(Done.
+Checked on Dec.2.2022)

+2. A “test <filename>” command which performs the commands in the given text file.(Done.
+Checked on Dec.3.2022)